OpenScienceLabs/opensciencelabs.github.io/docs/analytics.md

-Every trusted production run acquires the **same workflow-level concurrency lock** before checking out current `main`, restoring the branch snapshot, optionally refreshing, building, archiving, and deploying.
-Ordinary `push` builds restore and reuse the snapshot without Google authentication.
-Schedules and manual runs try to refresh it.
+Every trusted production run acquires the **same workflow-level concurrency lock** before checking out current `main`, restoring the branch snapshot, attempting a refresh, building, archiving, and deploying.
+Pushes to `main` (including merged PRs), schedules and manual runs all authenticate and try to replace the snapshot with a newly validated export.
+A failed refresh preserves the restored snapshot and its original timestamp.
 A retrieval/network error or invalid stored report **blocks publication** rather than risking data loss.
 Only a genuinely absent branch/file means first deployment.
 PRs have a separate lock, never restore or refresh production data, and build the honest unavailable state.
+Local builds do not authenticate or refresh data.

 The archive is updated only after a successful build and credential audit.
 A report's `generated_at` always means **last successful GA4 export**, not last